Labbeti/aac-datasets/README.md

 <sup>2</sup> The sentences are cleaned (lowercase+remove punctuation) and tokenized using the spacy tokenizer to count the words.

 ## Requirements

+This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux distributions.
 ### Python packages

-The requirements are automatically installed when using pip on this repository.
+Python requirements are automatically installed when using pip on this repository.
 ```
 torch >= 1.10.1
 torchaudio >= 0.10.1